turingschool/curriculum/source/projects/feed_engine_concepts.markdown

 ### Tuneline - A Music Timeline

-Let's create an aggregator that can picup all the data from our music listening trends.
+Let's create an aggregator that can pickup all the data from our music listening trends.
 After creating an account on the site I can:

-* Register a Last.fm account
+* Register one or more Last.fm accounts
 * Register one or more Twitter accounts
 * Register one or more YouTube channels
 * Register one or more SoundCloud accounts

-Then, as go through my daily listening, the feel will reflect:
+Then, as go through my daily listening, the feed will reflect:

 * My "scrobbles" from Last.fm
 * Tweets from the followed accounts that have the hashtag `#tl`